Dodgers vs. Padres Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has 42 hits with 10 doubles, five home runs, 19 walks and 14 RBI.
-He's also stolen four bases.
+- Freeman has 47 hits with 12 doubles, seven home runs, 19 walks and 20 RBI.
+He's also stolen five bases.

-- Freeman takes a six-game streak with at least one hit into this one.
-During his last 10 outings he is batting .366 with five doubles, two home runs, five walks and six RBI.
+- Freeman will look for his third straight game with a hit in this contest.
+During his last five outings he is batting .238 with two doubles, two home runs, two walks and six RBI.

 Freeman Recent Games